Editor’s note: Yes, the Krispy Kreme is back open in Pigeon Forge at the time of this writing.

 Does Tennessee have Krispy Kreme?

 Yes.
 They’re still here but you see them more often sold in grocery stores than at Krispy Kreme stores.
-Even Krispy Kreme fans will tell you that they are not quite the same when they’re not hot and fresh.
+And even Krispy Kreme fans will tell you that they are not quite the same when they’re not hot and fresh.

-Krispy Kreme Pigeon Forge closed for a variety of reasons, I suspect.
+Krispy Kreme Pigeon Forge did temporarily close earlier this year for a variety of reasons, I suspect.

 A lot of Sevier County restaurants have been hit hard by labor shortages as the world recovers from the last couple of years.
-Also, and I don’t have any inside information or anything, I suspect the market was putting pressure on Krispy Kreme long before things got weird.
+When I visited the location recently, a sign on the door said lobby hours would be affected by staff shortages.

 Despite the name, Dunkin is a coffee place that served doughnuts.
 Krispy Kreme is a doughnut place that served coffee.
 A coffee place is better equipped to survive a low-carb push than a doughnut place.